-- Please do not bring extra family or friends to these visits (especially children under 12 years old).
+- Please do not bring additional family or friends to these visits (especially children under 12 years old).

 All parents/guardians accompanying children during medical appointments must be free of signs and symptoms of infectious disease, including cough, runny nose, rash, vomiting and fever.
 Please notify the medical provider caring for your child if you or anyone else in the home has a fever, cough, rash, shortness of breath, or any other sign of respiratory infection.